pali-english/pali-english.github.io/README.md

 tirelessly wandering alone;
 one who tames themselves alone
 would delight within a forest.

+    "Ekāsanaṁ" is composed of "eka" (one) and "āsanaṁ" (sitting), so it translates as "sitting alone".
+    "ekaseyyaṁ" is made of "eka" (one) and "seyyaṁ" (lying down, sleeping), so it translates as "sleeping alone".
+    "eko" (one or alone)
+    "caramatandito" is a compound of "cara" (wandering) and "atandito" (tirelessly), so it translates as "tirelessly wandering alone".
+    "Eko" (one or alone)
+    "damayamattānaṁ" is a compound of "dama" (taming or self-control) and "attānaṁ" (self), so it translates as "taming themselves alone".
+    "vanante" is composed of "vana" (forest) and "ante" (within), so it translates as "within a forest".
+    "ramito" (delighting), "siyā" (would be).
+    "Pakiṇṇakavaggo" is a compound of "pakiṇṇaka" (miscellaneous) and "vaggo" (chapter), so it translates as "The Miscellaneous Chapter".
+    "ekavīsatimo" (twenty-first).

 ### 22. Nirayavagga: Hell

 Abhūtavādī nirayaṁ upeti,